philipealmeida/aacb-toolbar/README.md

 <section aacb-toolbar></section>

 ```

-4. The AACB toolbar uses HTML 'accesskey' to specify a shortcut key to activate / focus an element.
+Optionally, AACB toolbar uses HTML 'accesskey' to specify a shortcut key to activate / focus an element.
 Enabling direct keyboard navigation of application areas.

 Use current ids in the sections of your application, available (content, mainNav, search, footer):